 - The average age of the people was 68 years of age.
 Most of the people in the study were women.

-- The people in the study were given a series of memory tests before and 30 days later.
+- The people took memory tests before and 30 days later

-Results: The researchers noted that those getting N-Pep-12 performed better on some of the memory tests than those getting the placebo after 30 days.
+Results: Those taking N-Pep-12 (Cebria) performed better on some of the memory tests than those getting the placebo after 30 days.

 Other Cebria Studies

-This study is titled N-PEP-12–a novel peptide compound that protects cortical neurons in culture against different age and disease associated lesions.
-This is a study of chicken brain cells which noted that N-Pep-12 prevented brain cell death during aging and when the cells were subjected to various insults like trauma.
+This is a study of chicken brain cells.
+Researchers noted that N-Pep-12 prevented brain cell death during aging and when the cells were subjected to various insults like trauma.

-This study is titled, Neuropeptide dietary supplement N-PEP-12 enhances cognitive function and activates brain bioelectrical activity in healthy elderly subjects.
-This study involved 6 people older than 50 years of age (51-76 age range).
-These people were given 180 mg of N-Pep-12.
+Researchers recruited 6 people older than 50 years of age and gave them 180 mg of N-Pep-12.
 After 6 hours, the brains of the people showed differences in some of their brain waves and the people performed better on memory tests.
 There was no placebo group in this study.
-All the people received N-Pep-12 and I presume they all knew it was a memory supplement they were taking.

-This study involved rats that were randomly given either N-pep-12 or a placebo for 3 months.
-Rats treated with N-Pep-12, appeared to show improvements memory compared to rats which got a placebo.
+This study involved rats that were given either N-pep-12 or a placebo for 3 months.
+Rats treated with N-Pep-12, appeared to show improvement memory compared to rats given a placebo.
 The brains of rats getting N-Pep-12 also show some positive physical changes compared to the other rats too.

 Who Makes Cebria?

-Cebria LLC is related to another company called TheraBotanics LLC, which is mentioned in the Cebria TV infomercial.
-I can't find a website for TheraBotanics, but according to this article from Forbs.com, it appears its parent company is called Ideal Living (IdealLiving.com), which seems to be a advertising/marketing company.
+Cebria LLC is related to another company called TheraBotanics LLC.
+I can't find a website for TheraBotanics.
+According to this article from Forbs.com, it appears its parent company is called Ideal Living (IdealLiving.com), which seems to be an advertising/marketing company.
 The BBB gives Ideal Living a rating of “A+.“ See their BBB file for updates and more information.

-Having said all that, the Cebria infomercial also tells that the maker of Cebria is a company called Ever-Neuro Pharma which is located in Austria.
-Their website is EeverPharma.com.
+The Cebria TV commercial has stated the maker of this supplement is a company called Ever-Neuro Pharma which is located in Austria.
+Their website is EverPharma.com.

 How To Contact Cebria